msarahan/matplotlib/doc/users/image_tutorial.rst

         imgplot = plt.imshow(lum_img)
         imgplot.set_cmap('spectral')

+However, remember that in the IPython notebook with the inline backend, you can't make changes to plots that have already been rendered.
+If you create imgplot here in one cell, you cannot call set_cmap() on it in a later cell and expect the earlier plot to change.

 There are many other colormap schemes available.
 See the `list and images of the colormaps
 <../examples/color/colormaps_reference.html>`_.